 Where is same-sex marriage legal?

-SAME-SEX MARRIAGE is legal in the Netherlands (2001), Belgium (2003), Canada (2005), Spain (2005), South Africa (2006), Norway (2009), Sweden (2009), Argentina (2010), Iceland (2010), Portugal (2010), Denmark (2012), France (2013), Brazil (2013), Uruguay (2013), New Zealand (2013), England and Wales (2014), Scotland (starting Dec.
-31) and Luxembourg (starting early 2015).
+SAME-SEX MARRIAGE is legal in the Netherlands (2001), Belgium (2003), Canada (2005), Spain (2005), South Africa (2006), Norway (2009), Sweden (2009), Argentina (2010), Iceland (2010), Portugal (2010), Denmark (2012), France (2013), Brazil (2013), Uruguay (2013), New Zealand (2013), England and Wales (2014), Scotland (2014), Luxembourg (2015) and Finland (starting March 1, 2017).

 Same-sex marriages also have taken place on the Caribbean islands of Saba, a municipality of the Netherlands (2012), and Martinique, an overseas region of France (2013).

 IN THE UNITED STATES, same-sex marriage is legal in Massachusetts (2004), California (2008 for four months, then 2013 for good), Connecticut (2008), Vermont (2009), Iowa (2009), New Hampshire (2010), Washington, D.C.
 (2010), New York (2011), Maine (2012), Maryland (2012), Washington (2012), Delaware (2013), Rhode Island (2013), Minnesota (2013), New Jersey (2013), Hawaii (2013), New Mexico (2013), Oregon (2014), Pennsylvania (2014), Illinois (2014), Colorado (Oct.
 6, 2014), Indiana (Oct.
 6, 2014), Oklahoma (Oct.
 6, 2014), Utah (Oct.
 6, 2014), Virginia (Oct.
 6, 2014), Wisconsin (Oct.
 6, 2014), West Virginia (Oct.
 9, 2014), Nevada (Oct.
 9, 2014), North Carolina (Oct.
 10, 2014), Idaho (Oct.
 15, 2014), Arizona (Oct.
 17, 2014), Alaska (Oct.
 17, 2014), Wyoming (Oct.
 21, 2014), Kansas (Nov.
 12, 2014), Montana (Nov.
-19, 2014) and South Carolina (Nov.
-20, 2014).
+19, 2014), South Carolina (Nov.
+20, 2014), Florida (Jan.
+6, 2015) and Alabama (Feb.
+9, 2015).
 It also is legal in the independent city of St. Louis, Missouri (Nov.
 5, 2014), the separate county of St. Louis (Nov.
-5, 2014) and Jackson County, Missouri, which includes Kansas City (Nov.
+5, 2014) and Jackson County, Missouri, which includes Kansas City and Independence (Nov.
 7, 2014).
-That's 35 states, the District of Columbia and places in Missouri.
+That's 37 states, the District of Columbia, and three of Missouri's four largest cities.

 HISTORICAL NOTES: In Utah, 1,259 same-sex couples married between Dec.
 20, 2013, and Jan.
 6, 2014, when the U.S. Supreme Court stayed a Salt Lake City federal judge's strikedown of the state's gay-marriage ban.
 The stay was lifted Oct.
 6, 2014, when the U.S. Supreme Court declined to review pro-same-sex-marriage rulings from appeals courts in three federal circuits.
 In Michigan, 315 same-sex couples married in four counties on Saturday, March 22, 2014, before the U.S. Court of Appeals for the 6th Circuit issued a stay.
 In Arkansas, 541 same-sex couples received marriage licenses before the Arkansas Supreme Court issued a stay a week after the May 9, 2014, strikedown.
 In Wisconsin, more than 500 same-sex couples married June 6-13, 2014, before a federal judge finalized her paperwork and issued a stay -- which was lifted by the U.S. Supreme Court action on Oct.
 6, 2014.
 In Indiana, some 800 same-sex couples married June 25-27, 2014, before the U.S. Court of Appeals for the 7th Circuit issued a stay -- which was lifted by the U.S. Supreme Court action on Oct.
 6, 2014.
 In Colorado, more than 300 same-sex couples married in Boulder, Denver and Pueblo counties in June and July 2014 after various legal developments, including the state's marriage ban being struck down in both state and federal court.
-The three counties eventually were forced to stop issuing gay licenses by the state Supreme Court or Attorney General John Suthers, with Boulder being the final county shut down on July 29, 2014.
+The counties eventually were forced to stop issuing gay licenses by the state Supreme Court and Attorney General John Suthers, with Boulder being the final county shut down on July 29, 2014.
 Colorado resumed issuing marriage licenses to same-sex couples on Oct.
-6, 2014, following the U.S. Supreme Court rejection of the 10th Circuit appeals from Utah and Oklahoma.
+6, 2014, following the U.S. Supreme Court rejection of appeals from other states located in the 10th Circuit.

-In U.S. states that do not allow or recognize same-sex marriage, married same-sex couples who live there are still recognized as married for many federal purposes, including income tax, immigration, military benefits and likely scores of other matters that always have been tied to whether a couple entered into a legal marriage anywhere in the world rather than to a state's marriage rules.
+In U.S. states that do not allow or recognize same-sex marriage, married same-sex couples who live there are still recognized as married for many federal purposes, including income tax, immigration, military benefits and other matters that always have been tied to whether a couple entered into a legal marriage anywhere in the world rather than to a state's marriage rules.